pedronachtigall/ToxCodAn/Guide/README.md

 ### Bash Profile

-Each step of the Hitchhiker’s Guide assumes that you have already installed all the programs that you need and it can be easily run by just typing in the appropriate command (*i.e.*, `trinity`).
+Each step of the Guide assumes that you have already installed all the programs that you need and it can be easily run by just typing in the appropriate command (*i.e.*, `trinity`).
 Lets talk about how to make that assumption true.